 and $g(\vect k,\vect \Delta)=\sum_{n=1}^3 e^{i\vect k \cdot \vect \delta_{n,1}(\vect \Delta)}$.
 It is important to recognize that introducing time-dependent lattice sites means that the tight binding model now implicitly works with a time dependent Wannier basis.
 This fact has important consequences.

 We recall that to construct a tight binding model one usually works as follows.
 One starts from the full Hamiltonian $H$ and then chooses a set of Wannier orbitals to project on. \cite{PhysRev.133.A171} This procedure can be described by a projection operator $P$.
 For the time-independent case this makes it possible to compute an effective tight binding Hamiltonian $H_{\mathrm{TB}}=PHP$.

-For the time-dependent case we recall that in principle one has to project the full Schr\"odinger equation including the time derivative, $-i\partial_t$.
+For the time-dependent case we recall that, in principle, one has to project the full Schr\"odinger equation including the time derivative, $-i\partial_t$.
 For the time independent case this causes no problem because $[\partial_t,P]=0$.
-For the time-dependent case, however, one has to keep track of this term and one finds a correction term $H_{\mathrm{TB}}=i(\partial_t P)P+PHP$, which is similar to the result in Ref.~[\onlinecite{PhysRevLett.110.065301}].
+For the time-dependent case, however, one has to keep track of this term and one finds a correction term $H_{\mathrm{TB}}(t)=i(\partial_t P)P+PHP$, which is similar to the result in Ref.~[\onlinecite{PhysRevLett.110.065301}].

 One should recognize that for a Floquet system this term is relevant in the high frequency regime.
-Neglecting it in the high frequency regime can lead to unphysical results such as broken translation symmetry in momentum space.
-A demonstration of this is given in the appendix \ref{app:dimer}, where we consider a simple dimer model which shows how this effect unravels analytically.
+Neglecting it in the high frequency regime can lead to nonphysical results, such as broken translation symmetry in momentum space.
+A demonstration of this effect is given in appendix \ref{app:dimer}, where we consider a simple dimer model which shows how this effect unravels analytically.
 The same effect appears in the high-frequency regime for our current model.
-However, in the low-frequency regime this term can be neglected to a good approximation, as suggested by the recovery of the momentum space periodicity of the exact quiasienergies, as shown in \ref{app:bz-recovery}.
-Since we are interested in low-frequency regime and small lattice distortions, we will not discuss it further here.